markembling/jquery-gpopover-plugin/README.md

 ## Demo

-Want to see what the popovers look like?
-Check out the [simple example](https://markembling.github.io/jquery-gpopover-plugin/).
+Want to see the popovers in action?
+Check out the [examples](https://markembling.github.io/jquery-gpopover-plugin/).

 ## Customising the Plugin

 ### Options

-The plugin has a few options which can be passed to it:
+The plugin has some options which can be passed to it:

 | Property | Default | Description
 | -------- | ------- | -----------